 Local Service Overview

+Independent Legal Advice matters in Ingersoll often benefit from earlier guidance when explanation of rights, obligations, and risks may affect the next practical step.
 Independent Legal Advice, often called ILA, is a process in which a person meets with a lawyer who is not acting for the other side of the transaction.
 The purpose is to make sure the person signing understands the legal document, their rights and obligations, and the practical consequences of signing it.
+Lawyer review and advice for clients who need to understand a legal document before signing.

 ILA is designed to: